sofiacorzo/finalproject/README.md

 ##Further Reading

-For further information on transitional justice, consult the [International Center for Transitional Justice]("https://www.ictj.org/about/transitional-justice"), the", [Rule of Law Information] ( "https://www.ohchr.org/EN/Issues/RuleOfLaw/Pages/RuleOfLawIndex.aspx"), from the UN Office of the High Commissioner for Human Rights, and the [Journal on Mass Conflict and Resistance]("http://www.sciencespo.fr/mass-violence-war-massacre-resistance/fr/document/transitional-justice-new-discipline-human-rights-0"), from Paris' SciencesPo.
+For further information on transitional justice, consult the [International Center for Transitional Justice]("https://www.ictj.org/about/transitional-justice"), the [Rule of Law Information]("https://www.ohchr.org/EN/Issues/RuleOfLaw/Pages/RuleOfLawIndex.aspx"), from the UN Office of the High Commissioner for Human Rights, and the [Journal on Mass Conflict and Resistance]("http://www.sciencespo.fr/mass-violence-war-massacre-resistance/fr/document/transitional-justice-new-discipline-human-rights-0"), from Paris' SciencesPo.

 ###Link to Shiny app & Instructions